Historical Fund Flow Trends in DeFi: Insights for Traders

 Transaction velocity also varies among stablecoins.
 USDC and USDT show higher activity levels, indicating frequent use, while newer options like PYUSD display lower velocity.
 Reserve compositions further influence how these stablecoins are used.
 For example, USD Coin moved entirely to cash and cash equivalents in September 2021, boosting trader confidence.
 On the other hand, as of March 2022, Tether's reserves included U.S. Treasury bills (47.6%), commercial paper and certificates of deposit (24.4%), and money market funds (8.3%).

 Algorithmic stablecoins like DAI differ from centralized ones in their behavior.
 Collateralized stablecoins such as Tether and USD Coin often have lower liquidity for decentralized trading compared to their market cap.
-In contrast, algorithmic options like DAI allocate a larger portion of their market cap to liquidity in DeFi, making them more prominent in larger deposits and highly integrated into the DeFi ecosystem.
+In contrast, algorithmic options like DAI allocate a larger portion of their market cap to liquidity in DeFi, making them more prominent in larger deposits and highly integrated into the DeFi ecosystem, as explained in our post How to Track High-Consistency Wallets in DeFi.

 Cross-Chain Transaction Flow Analysis